 So Del embarked on a career as player-manager for the Waco Cubs of the Texas League.
 The town was returning to the circuit after an absence of five years, replacing Galveston.
 They played in old Katy Park, (later torn down for a junkyard), just north of old Baylor Stadium, near the Cotton Palace Fairgrounds.

 Del went on a three-year tear of offensive output.
-From 1925 to 1927, he averaged 28 home runs, after hitting just three circuit blasts a year in the preceding five years.
+From 1925 to 1927, he averaged 28 home runs, after hitting just three circuit blast a year in the preceding five years.
 In 1925, he watched another former St. Louis major leaguer dominate the Texas league power stats: Big Ed Konetchy led the league with 41 homers and 166 runs batted in, for Ft.
 Worth.
-The next year was Del's turn.
+1927 was Del’s turn.

 At the age of 39, Del put together one of the great seasons a player-manager in the high minors ever had.
 He won the Texas League Triple Crown: a .386 batting average with 32 home runs and 140 runs batted in.
 That 1927 team also had the best batting average in league history, .316.
 The starting outfield of Max West, Randy Moore, and George Blakely all hit at least .360.
 In his next three years with Waco, Del played a number of games at the corners (first and third base), which were less demanding than his regular position.
 Del had only 91 at-bats in 1930, though he still saw the ball pretty well; he hit .374.